Lattice Calculation of Light Meson Radiative Leptonic Decays: Numerical Results

 \subsection{Results for $\pi\to e\nu_e\gamma$}

-Fig.~\ref{fig:cont_lim_pi} shows the continuum extrapolation for $R_\gamma^{(\pi)}$ in the $\pi \to e\nu_e\gamma$ decay channel, including $O(\alpha^2 L_e)$ collinear corrections and treated inclusively with respect to the second photon, as defined in Eq.~\eqref{R_RC}.
+Fig.~\ref{fig:cont_lim_pi} shows the continuum extrapolation for $R_\gamma^{(\pi)}$ in the $\pi \to e\nu_e\gamma$ decay channel, obtained using a linear fit in $a^2$.
+The $O(\alpha^2 L_e)$ collinear corrections are included, and the second photon is treated inclusively, as defined in Eq.~\eqref{R_RC}.
 For comparison, the corresponding results from PIBETA experiment are also shown~\cite{Bychkov:2008ws}.
 Our lattice results in all four phase-space regions agree with experiment within statistical errors.
-The results from the 48I and 64I are consistent within statistical errors, indicating that discretization effects are small compared to the current statistical errors.

 Our analysis demonstrates that including collinear radiation corrections is essential to achieve agreement with the experimental branching ratios.
 Table~\ref{table: RC_pi} presents a comparison of results obtained without radiative corrections (Eq.~\eqref{R0}, labeled “wo.
 RC”) and with leading-order collinear radiative corrections (Eq.~\eqref{R_RC}, labeled “\(O(\alpha^2 L_e)\) RC”).
 The corresponding results for region~O are also displayed in Fig.~\ref{fig:Rpi_compare}.
 As shown in Table~\ref{table: RC_pi} and Fig.~\ref{fig:Rpi_compare}, our result without radiative corrections is consistent with the previous lattice result from Ref.~\cite{Frezzotti:2020bfa} but deviates from the experimental result.
 After including the radiative corrections, the lattice result agrees well with the experimental result for all phase-space regions within statistical errors, indicating that the discrepancy between lattice calculations of Ref.~\cite{Frezzotti:2020bfa} and PIBETA experimental measurements~\cite{Bychkov:2008ws} was primarily due to the absence of $O(\alpha^2 L_e)$ radiative corrections.